Do you know why you would hire a professional engineer?

-SO WHAT IS A PE STAMP AND WHAT DOES IT MEAN?
+WHAT IS A Professional Engineer STAMP AND WHAT DOES IT MEAN?

 To become licensed, engineers must complete a four-year college degree, work under a PE for at least four years, pass two intensive competency exams and earn a license from their state's licensure board.
 Then, to retain their licenses, PEs must continually maintain and improve their skills throughout their careers.